SiyaKamboj/cse15l-lab-reports/LabReport3/LabReport3.md

 ## grep -m
 `grep -m` was a command I found after typing `man grep` into the terminal.
 `grep -m` stops reading the file after it finds x number of lines that contain the given expression.
+It can be helpful if the user wants to check if a file contains a given string, but has a specific runtime that the program needs to fit under.